sidpalas/devops-directive-docker-course/04-using-3rd-party-containers/README.md

 # Make a directory and store a file in it
 mkdir my-data
-echo "Hello from the container! 👋" > /my-data/hello.txt
+echo "Hello from the container!" > /my-data/hello.txt

 # Confirm the file exists
 cat my-data/hello.txt